 Rachael McConnell, a Texas native, comes most recently from Cary, NC, where she serves as director of children’s and family ministry at Hudson Memorial Presbyterian Church in Raleigh.
-She and her husband, Josh, have four sons: Isaac, 15; Esmond, 12; John, 4; and Willie, 18 months.
+She and her husband, Josh, have four sons: Isaac, Esmond, John and Willie.
 Rachael came to faith in Christ as a teenager after her best friend in high school asked her to sing in her church choir when she was 15 because of her love of singing.
 She began attending the church, and on her 17th birthday, was both baptized and ordained as an elder on Session.

 Rachael says her ministry is about “creating a community where people are centered in Christ, but also are loving one another while serving their community.”
 She credits the Rev. Dr. Jeanie Stanley and her first church community for recognizing her leadership gifts at a young age, while walking her through developing her faith and recognizing God’s calling for her.
 “That was the mustard seed that started my calling to ministry and very much shaped my ministry,” Rachael said.
 She describes her ministry as nimble and ready to move where the Spirit leads, and she is open to hearing people’s ideas, which helps in preaching, leading and listening.